This article will help you:

 Verify if sticky bucketing was enabled for a specific user

-In this example, the user was assigned to
+For example, the properties above show that the user was assigned to

 off for the

-lp-app-downloads flag because the device family was not iOS (in this case, it was missing entirely).
+lp-app-downloads flag because the device family was not iOS.
 We also see that this is the 21st version of the flag; the name of the rule applied to them is

 non-iOS users; and the user failed the first rule-based targeting filter, so they went to the second one instead.